-The results of this study demonstrated that after the 6-week time, the group had increased their explosive strength by 19.8% and the maximum strength by 9.8%.
+- The results of this study demonstrated that after the 6-week time, the group had increased their explosive strength by 19.8% and the maximum strength by 9.8%.

+Kettlebell swings are not a magic pill.
 This means that they can make you stronger, but not from every single angle.
-Let me explain.

-The typical football training consists of 40-yard runs, shuttle runs, jumps, power, and strength exercises.
+- The typical football training consists of 40-yard runs, shuttle runs, jumps, power, and strength exercises.

-One group was doing strictly kettlebell workout, where the other group was doing regular American football system training.
+- Another group was doing regular American football system training.
 All participants were measured before and after the eight-month cycle.

 There were 5 tests.

 |Long jump power test|

 - After 8-months of time, both groups had similar results with 4 out of 5 tests (run, agility, jump, and power).

 However, when it comes to the 100kg bench press, the kettlebell group had significantly worst results.

 That’s why I love science.
 You can see in black and white what is working, and what is not.